edwinfmesa/MongoDB_notes/README.md

 MongoDB_notes
 =============

-This is my notes about MongoDB for the course M101 n education.10gen.com
+This is my note about MongoDB for the course M101 in education.10gen.com